Why predictable Ridge Preservation starts with biology

 By contrast, atraumatic extraction aims to preserve the biological environment needed for regeneration to occur predictably.

-For younger clinicians, this is an important mindset shift:
+For clinicians early in their regenerative journey, this is often an important mindset shift:

 Step 2: 360° socket debridement